MCP Protocol Reference

 Tool Schema

-MCP tools use the JSON Schema format for parameter definitions.
+MCP tools use JSON Schema for parameter definitions.
 When Sagewai discovers tools from an MCP server, each tool is converted to a ToolSpec:

 {